bpotterbaum/popqiz/SETUP.md

    - `anon` public key
    - `service_role` secret key (keep this secret!)

-3. Go to SQL Editor and run the schema from `supabase/schema.sql`
+3. Go to SQL Editor and run:
+   - First, run the base schema from `supabase/schema.sql`
+   - Then, run migrations in order (if you have an existing database):
+     - `supabase/migration_add_source_and_variable_choices.sql` (adds source tracking and supports 2-4 answer choices)

 ### 3. Configure Environment Variables